 Even if you have a testosterone deficiency, there is such a thing as too much testosterone.
 To mitigate the risk of unpleasant side effects, a physician will explain how to start the dosage and how long to wait before increasing that dose.
-Remember that it is better to start low and adjust higher, rather than the other way around.
+Your doctor will decide the course of action that is best for your needs.

 Every woman’s body is different and has a different optimum level of testosterone.
 A physician can work with you and a compounding pharmacy to find the ingredients and dosage that best fits your unique medical needs, effectively mitigating risk of side effects while improving your low testosterone levels.

-If you’re a woman suffering from female testosterone deficiency, you may be suffering from severe symptoms and not understand why.
+If you’re a woman suffering from female testosterone deficiency, you may be dealing with severe symptoms and not understand why.
 You may also have difficulty maintaining interest in sex or be fighting mood swings.
 Normal testosterone levels in females are essential for promoting health, from bone mineral density to overall happiness and well-being.

-Testosterone replacement therapy is a safe and effective treatment for low T in women, but treatment requires a careful approach.
-A physician may recommend TRT based on your family history and levels of low T in your blood.
+Testosterone replacement therapy is a safe and effective treatment for low testosterone in women, but treatment requires a careful approach.
+A physician may recommend TRT based on your family history and levels of low testosterone in your blood.
 Be sure to discuss all possible risks and benefits of TRT with your physician.

-As with any medication, appropriate dosing of testosterone is essential.
-Too much can lead to unpleasant side effects, and the right dose varies widely depending on a person’s unique biology.
-For this reason, custom formulations from a compounding pharmacy can be particularly beneficial.
-Working with a compounding pharmacist to find the perfect dose can help mitigate any risk of side effects.
-If you suffer from symptoms of low testosterone, talk to your physician or health care provider.
-A simple test can reveal whether you have low T. If you do have low levels of testosterone, effective treatment options are available.
+If you have symptoms of low testosterone, talk to your physician or health care provider.
+A simple test can reveal whether you have low testosterone.
+If you do have low levels of testosterone, effective treatment options and compounded medications are available.

 Chief Operating Officer, The Compounding Pharmacy of America